Brain-Mapping-Lab/FROST/README.md

 Once the Arduino Bootloader is loaded into the microcontroller, FROST is ready to be used as a standard Arduino and programmed by the Arduino IDE via USB.

+### Box mounting

+FROST was designed to fit in the [Arduino Box M000015](https://store.arduino.cc/usa/box-for-arduino).
+Additional holes can be made using a drilling tool like a [Dremel rotary tool](https://www.dremel.com/en_US/tools/-/subcategory/tool/find-by-category/27343/rotary?ModPagespeed=off).
+Most connectors in FROST are JST type.
+The JST female connector and the metallic contacts that joins the cable into the connector are sold separately.
+To assembly the JST connector to the cables it is necessary to use a crimper tool.
+Another option is to buy assembled cables.

 ---

 ## Software